dbeurive/xforms/README.md

 ## Installation for developers

-If you want to get the examples, then you should get a copy of the GIT repository.
+If you want to get the examples, then you should get a copy of the GIT repository:

-Download the ZIP file: https://github.com/dbeurive/xforms/archive/master.zip
+> Download the ZIP file: [https://github.com/dbeurive/xforms/archive/master.zip](https://github.com/dbeurive/xforms/archive/master.zip)
+>

-Or clone the repository:
+> Or clone the repository:

-	git@github.com:dbeurive/xforms.git
+>
+>	<code>git clone git@github.com:dbeurive/xforms.git</code>

 Then you must install the dependencies: